btcguru77/base-trading-app/README.md

     You can specify the token list that you want to track in `/app/props/data.ts/tokenAddrs`.
     Get the token data by calling `getTokenInfo` function of `/app/lib/api.ts`.

-2. Not Completed
+2. Completed

-    Just completed funtionality that can make buy/sell transaction using `@0x/swap-ts-sdk` SDK.
-Didn't test yet.
+    Completed funtionality that can make buy/sell transaction using `@0x/swap-ts-sdk` SDK.

 3. Completed